eduvpn/vpn-server-api/README.md

 Implemented:
 * retrieve a list of connected clients
 * disconnect a connected client
+* trigger CRL refresh

 TODO:
-* prevent clients from connecting
+* prevent clients from connecting (temporary block)
-* unprevent clients from connecting
+* unprevent clients from connecting (temporary block)
-* trigger CRL refresh

 # Configuration
 To generate a password for `config/config.ini`, use this and replace `s3cr3t`